Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Wasserstein Steepest Descent Flows

 \begin{definition} A locally absolutely continuous curve $\gamma \colon [0,+\infty) \to \P_2(\R^d)$ is called a \emph{Wasserstein steepest descent flow with respect to} $\F$ if $\dot \gamma(t)$ exists and satisfies

 \end{definition}

 It is an open question if every Wasserstein steepest descent flow \eqref{eq:geomWGF} also satisfies the (weaker) Wasserstein gradient flow equation \eqref{wgf}.
-Example \ref{ex:empty_subdiff} in Appendix~\ref{ggd_case} shows that steepest descent directions can exist also in cases where the so-called extented Fr\'echet subdifferential related to the Wasserstein gradient flow is empty.
+Note that steepest descent directions can exist also in cases where the so-called extended Fr\'echet subdifferential related to the Wasserstein gradient flow is empty.
 However, under certain assumptions on $\F$, there exists a unique Wasserstein steepest descent flow and it coincides with the Wasserstein gradient flow of $\F$ in \eqref{wgf} \emph{for all} $t \in [0,+\infty)$.

-\begin{proposition} Let $\F \colon \P_2(\R^d) \to \R$ be locally Lipschitz continuous and $\lambda$-convex along generalized geodesics, and let $\mu_0\in\P_2(\R^d)$.
+\begin{proposition} Let $\F \colon \P_2(\R^d) \to \R$ be locally Lipschitz continuous and $\lambda$-convex along generalized geodesics and $\mu_0\in\P_2(\R^d)$.
 Then, there exists a unique Wasserstein steepest descent flow of $\F$ starting at $\mu_0$.
 Moreover, it coincides with the unique Wasserstein gradient flow of $\F$ starting at $\mu_0$ determined by Theorem \ref{thm:existence_gflows_ggd}. \end{proposition}

 The assumption of the local Lipschitz continuity can be weakened.
-However, as the exact formulation of the weaker assumptions requires some more technical notations, we include the more general version of the proposition as well as the proof in Appendix~\ref{proof:ggd_case}.
+However, as the exact formulation of the weaker assumptions requires some more technical notations, we include the more general version of the proposition as well as the proof in \ref{proof:ggd_case}.

-\begin{remark} Definition~\ref{def:wgf} allows the existence of Wasserstein gradient flows $\gamma$ with initial point $\mu_0 = \lim_{t \to 0+} \gamma(t) \not \in \dom \F$ (if it exists) and slope $\lim_{t \to 0+} \| \dot \gamma(t) \|_{\gamma(t)} = \infty$.
+\begin{remark} Definition~\ref{def:wsgf} allows the existence of Wasserstein gradient flows $\gamma$ with initial point $\mu_0 = \lim_{t \to 0+} \gamma(t) \not \in \dom \F$ (if it exists) and slope $\lim_{t \to 0+} \| \dot \gamma(t) \|_{\gamma(t)} = \infty$.
 That means the steepest descent direction at $\mu_0$ may not exist.
 In Definition~\ref{def:wsgf} we excluded such curves, since we assume the existence of tangent velocity plans $\dot \gamma(t)$ for any $t \ge 0$. \end{remark}